Expectations for Student Interns and New Professionals

 - EVERY email should be treated as professionally as a business letter

 - Be careful with internet surfing or social media usage

 - Phones/devices should be off during meetings or left in your office

 This section could go on and on...
-Check out a past blog entry by a 2009 graduate: Managing E-Mail on the Job
+Check out a blog entry by an LVC graduate: Managing E-Mail on the Job

 In any given work setting, you could have 3 or 4 generations working.
 This can be a challenge if you aren’t aware of communication styles or work habits of each.
 You can learn a lot from individuals who’ve worked a long time; keep an open mind, find a mentor, and observe different perspectives and personalities.
 Keep in mind that just because you’re the newest generation working, doesn’t mean you’re the best.
 Just as you may have pre-conceived notions of older generations, those same people have perceptions of you.
 Be sensitive to this so you can more effectively collaborate in a multi-generational workforce.